mlgordon/vpc/example-code.md

 ## Step 14: Create an SSH Key

 Create a key with your public SSH key.
 This key is used when creating the virtual server instance, and it is needed to log into the virtual server instance.

+Keys only can be added initially as part of creating the VPC in the UI or CLI.
+No tooling exists to add keys later.
+{:tip}

 ```bash
 curl -X POST $rias_endpoint/v1/keys?version=2019-01-01 \